 Sector Allocation: is determined on a macro basis not on a relative basis.

-Relative Performance vs Index: the Manager analyses relevant indices to ascertain whether laggards (underperforming securities) are undervalued.
+Relative Performance vs Index: the Sub-Investment Manager analyses relevant indices to ascertain whether laggards (underperforming securities) are undervalued.

-Relative Performance Among Peers: the Manager takes into consideration whether the underperformance or outperformance of a particular security is justified or if it is an opportunity to go long or short a particular security.
+Relative Performance Among Peers: the Sub-Investment Manager takes into consideration whether the underperformance or outperformance of a particular security is justified or if it is an opportunity to go long or short a particular security.
 In such instances the Manager may opt to enter into pair trading; going long one and short the other.

 Instrument Selection

-The Manager will seek to select the instruments which are the most cost efficient and which maximize (if possible) liquidity.
-When determining instrument selection, the Manager will assess the following:
+The Sub-Investment Manager will seek to select the instruments which are the most cost efficient and which maximize (if possible) liquidity.
+When determining instrument selection, the Sub-Investment Manager will assess the following:

-Liquidity: The Manager will seek to select the most liquid instruments.
+Liquidity: The Sub-Investment Manager will seek to select the most liquid instruments.

-Regulation: The Manager will seek to select instruments which in the Manager’s opinion are quoted in markets with better market regulation (for example, EU regulation would in the Manager’s opinion be considered to be superior to regulation in the UAE).
+Regulation: The Sub-Investment Manager will seek to select instruments which in the Sub-Investment Manager’s opinion are quoted in markets with better market regulation (for example, EU regulation would in the Sub-Investment Manager’s opinion be considered to be superior to regulation in the UAE).

-Transparency: The Manager will favour instruments listed in jurisdictions which in the Manager’s opinion have a higher transparency level or have a higher protection to investors (for example, in the opinion of the Manager Ireland offers better protection to investors than China).
+Transparency: The Sub-Investment Manager will favour instruments listed in jurisdictions which in the Sub-Investment Manager’s opinion have a higher transparency level or have a higher protection to investors (for example, in the opinion of the Sub-Investment Manager Ireland offers better protection to investors than China).

-Cost Efficiency: The Manager will seek to select instruments which have lower transaction costs.
+Cost Efficiency: The Sub-Investment Manager will seek to select instruments which have lower transaction costs.

 Collateral Policy